✂️ CAD · Advanced · Custom Fabrication

 Creating the Drawing View

 Once the part is modeled, create an Onshape Drawing.
 This is used for both the PDF workflow and as a reference for the DXF workflow.
+(Same steps whether you used the Part Studio workflow or the in-context workflow above — both produce a Part Studio you can derive a Drawing from.)

 6